romainneutron/pebble-badminton/README.md

 ## Instructions

 - Select the match format then choose 'Start match'
-- Use the middle button to toggle who is serving first
 - Your score is at the bottom and your opponent's score is at the top
 - Hit the bottom button when you score, the top button when your opponent scores
 - If you make a mistake, hit the middle button to undo